Brady–Belichick era: Aftermath

 Immediately after the Buccaneers victory, Brady and Belichick shared a quick embrace on the field before Brady greeted his former teammates and other members of the Patriots organization.
 Though fans criticized Belichick for his lack of warmth displayed towards his former quarterback, it was later reported that the two privately spoke at length in the Buccaneers locker room following the game.

 Brady's return to New England became the second most-watched Sunday Night Football game on NBC.
 The broadcast also scored a 43.8 rating and 70 share in Boston, making it the city's second-biggest audience for a regular season Patriots game after New England clinched their undefeated season against the New York Giants in 2007.

 Brady announced his retirement from football on February 1, 2022, but later reversed course.
 He retired the next year on February 1, 2023, saying on social media that this was "for good."
 On September 10, Brady returned to Gillette Stadium for the first time as a non-player.
 In the presence of his family, he was honored by Kraft, Belichick, and the Patriots organization.
 In his speech, Brady declared that he was a "Patriot for life".

 On January 11, 2024, Belichick and the Patriots mutually agreed to part ways.
-Belichick went 29-38 (0.433) in his final four seasons following Brady's departure from the Patriots.
+Belichick went 29–38 (0.433) in his final four seasons following Brady's departure from the Patriots.
 A 10-part docuseries covering the Brady–Belichick era, titled The Dynasty, aired on Apple TV+ in early 2024.

+Long Snapper Joe Cardona was released by the team in April 2025.
+As the last survivor of the Super Bowl LIII roster, his departure was seen as a symbolic ending of the Brady-Belichick era heading into the 2025 season, which was ironically a season that saw the team reach its first Super Bowl after the Brady-Belichick era under new head coach Mike Vrabel, a stalwart of the first part of the era.